noormohammad07/my_portfolio/README.md

 - GitHub Pages

 ## Deployment

-This portfolio is deployed using GitHub Pages.
-Visit the live site at: [https://noormohammad07.github.io/my_portfolio](https://noormohammad07.github.io/my_portfolio)
+This website is deployed on GitHub Pages and can be accessed at: https://noormohammad07.github.io/my_portfolio/

 ## Running Locally